Morants Bläuling – Männchen

 Haplochromis microdon, an endemic cichlid from Lake Victoria, was considered lost for decades.
 The species can reach a length of up to 14.8 cm and is one of the specialized fish fry predators in the lake's ecosystem. (© Dr. Anna Mahulu, Institute of Ecology and Evolution, University of Bern)

-For decades, it was considered lost — perhaps even extinct.
-But now there is new hope for Haplochromis microdon, an endemic cichlid species from Lake Victoria: As reported by the organization SHOAL in an article by Anna Mahulu, the species was detected for the first time since 1985 during targeted
+For decades, it was considered lost—perhaps even extinct.
+But now there is new hope for Haplochromis microdon, an endemic cichlid species from Lake Victoria: As reported by the organization SHOAL in an article by Anna Mahulu, the species was detected for the first time since 1985 during targeted research expeditions

 Continue reading